 - If so, how can you let go of them?

 You may even possibly find yourself remembering some good from your marriage.
 Focusing on the good things that came out of your relationship — children, memories, friendships you formed along the way — can help you let go of the negatives.

 9. Simplify legal matters when possible

 Yes, coping with divorce means dealing with the legal side of things.
 But if you can, try to avoid a long, drawn-out legal proceeding.
-If at all possible, going through the divorce proceedings using mediation can save you time, money, and a lot of stress and frustration.
+If at all possible, going through the divorce proceedings using mediation can save you time, money, a lot of stress, strong emotion, and frustration.

 Getting Through Divorce With Talkspace